docker-library/docs/haskell/content.md

 ## About this image

-This image ships a minimal Haskell toolchain with the following packages from the [hvr PPA](https://launchpad.net/~hvr/+archive/ubuntu/ghc):
+This image ships a minimal Haskell toolchain (`ghc` and `cabal-install`) from the upstream [downloads.haskell.org](https://launchpad.net/~hvr/+archive/ubuntu/ghc) Debian repository as well as the Stack tool ([https://www.haskellstack.org/](https://www.haskellstack.org/)).

--	`ghc`
--	`alex`
--	`cabal-install`
--	`happy`

-As of `7.10.3`, the `stack` tool is included.

 Note: The GHC developers do not support legacy release branches (i.e. `7.8.x`).
-While older GHC release tags are available in this DockerHub repository, only the latest stable release (or upcoming release candidates) will be shown in the "Supported tags ..." section at the top of this page.
+While older GHC release tags are available in this DockerHub repository, only the two most recent minor releases will receive updates or be shown in the "Supported tags ..." section at the top of this page.

 ## How to use this image